Gissio/radpro/README.md

 * An ST-Link V2 USB dongle (or clone)
 * [stlink][stlink-link]

-### Instructions
+### Instructions for FS2011 devices

-Follow these steps to install FS2011 Pro firmware on your FS2011/FS2011+ radiation detector/Geiger counter:
+Follow these steps to install Rad Pro firmware on your FS2011 radiation detector/Geiger counter:

 * Remove the battery cover and batteries.
 * Unscrew and remove the four screws holding the back case.